cmaas/markdown-it-table-of-contents/README.md

 var MarkdownIt = require("markdown-it");
 var md = new MarkdownIt();

-md.use(require("markdown-it-anchor")); // Optional, but makes sense as you really want to link to something md.use(require("markdown-it-table-of-contents"));
+md.use(require("markdown-it-anchor").default); // Optional, but makes sense as you really want to link to something md.use(require("markdown-it-table-of-contents"));
 ```